swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

     chmod 760 /data/elk/logstash.conf
     chown tpot:tpot /data/elk/logstash.conf
 ```

-8. Next you will modify a Dockerfile for logstash at: _/opt/tpot/docker/elk/logstash/Dockerfile ,_
+9. Save the file and in this next step you will now modify tpot.yml service file to install the Microsoft Sentinel plugin. with your editor edit the following file: _/opt/tpot/etc/tpot.yml_

-9. Insert the following line of code below the _bin/logstash-plugin update_
+10. Insert the following line of code below the _bin/logstash-plugin update_

     `bin/logstash-plugin install microsoft-sentinel-logstash-output-plugin && \`

-11. Save the file and in this next step you will now modify tpot.yml service file to install the Microsoft Sentinel plugin. with your editor edit the following file: _/opt/tpot/etc/tpot.yml_
+11. Next you will modify a Dockerfile for logstash at: _/opt/tpot/docker/elk/logstash/Dockerfile ,_

 12.  remark # out the image and add the following lines with proper indents (two spaces).
 This will allow on next T-Pot service start to force a new image build using this information rather than pull the image from docker hub.
 It will also grab and use the copied and modified logstash.conf in /data you brought over and edited in the beginning of steps to use a Output plugin for Microsoft Sentinel.

 ```## Logstash service